ramakrishnannatarajan/EDA-Analysis-Telecom-Churn/README.md

 - Customers without partners (32.98%), females in this group are 2.91% more likely to churn than males.
 - Customers not streaming movies (33.73%), particularly with fiber optic services (23.38% more) and without partners (14.64% more), are more likely to churn.
 Additionally, customers not streaming both movies and TV have a 2.65% higher likelihood of churning compared to users streaming TV and not movies.

-## Final Thoughts

-Our exploratory data analysis (EDA) delved into telecom customer churn, revealing a substantial overall churn rate of 26.58%.
-Customers with less than 1 year of tenure (47.68%), especially with fiber optic services (29.61% more) and paperless billing (24.19% more), stand out as a segment prone to churn.
-Users opting for electronic check payments (45.29%), particularly without tech support (26.67% more) and choosing fiber optic, amplify the vulnerability, emphasizing the need for payment-related interventions.
-Month-to-month contract subscribers (42.71%), especially with fiber optic services, exhibit a concerning churn pattern.
-Females in this group are 2.05% more likely to churn than males, signifying contract choices influence customer loyalty.
-Senior Citizens (41.68%) show a relatively higher churn rate, especially with a contract less than a year and without a partner, underscoring the unique considerations for this demographic.
-Customers without online backup (39.94%) and security (41.78%) play a pivotal role in churn, with a 28.42% higher likelihood compared to users with online security and no online backup.
-This emphasizes the importance of ensuring customers are more focused on security.
-Customers without device protection (39.14%), particularly with fiber optic services, and without partners (14.43% more) and dependents (16.75% more), are more inclined to churn, highlighting the need for comprehensive service packages.
-Customers without partners (32.98%), especially females in this group (2.91% more likely to churn than males), underscore the influence of relationship status on churn dynamics.
-Customers not streaming movies (33.73%), particularly with fiber optic services (23.38% more) and without partners (14.64% more), demonstrate a higher likelihood of churn.
-Additionally, those not streaming both movies and TV have a 2.65% higher likelihood of churning, emphasizing the significance of entertainment preferences.

 ## Next Steps: Predictive Analytics

 - Utilizing Machine Learning: Dive into constructing a robust machine learning model to leverage the insights gathered.